BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/chapter_02.md

 ## 2.3 Data encoding

+How input data is transformed (e.g. global features, sliding window on sequence).

 - How were the data __encoded__ and __preprocessed__ for the ML algorithm?

 !!! example "From Example Publication"
 	Label-wise average of 8 binary predictions.

 ## 2.4 Parameters

+Number of ML model parameters (p), e.g. tunable weights in neural networks.
+Protocol used to select p.

 - How many __parameters__ (*p*) are used in the model?
 - How was p selected?